AlvarBer/Persimmon/docs/src/implementation.md

 In order to avoid repetition extensive use of classes coupled with reusable custom kivy Widgets was used.
-This for example meant that each individual pin on each block is a class, this proved useful for defining matching pins in different blocks (Like when connection a pin that sends data to a pin that receives it).
+This for example meant that each individual pin on each block is a class, this proved useful for defining matching pins in different blocks (like when connection a pin that sends data to a pin that receives it).

 For more information about internal package distribution check appendix A.